Question & Answer

 I think the most important part of learning that I didn't fit in with everyone else was that it actually gave me the ability to take the risk.
 Stepping out on that limb gave me the freedom to do what I want to do.

 What do you like about the freedom of being your own boss?

-I think the most important thing I learned from being a boss or an owner is that you're not always right, and that it's very important to learn from failure.
+I think the most important things I learned from being a boss or an owner are that you're not always right, and that it's very important to learn from failure.
 You're not perfect and you're going to make mistakes.
 Take risks and welcome the fact that it may not work out the way you want, but you learned something from it, and you're going to get better.

 I think that's the thing that I appreciate the most, is that there is this level of humility and earnestness that comes from the process of being at the top.
 When you're the chef and the owner, no one is there to tell you that “this tastes a little off”, or “service tonight was like this”, so you really have to be very aware and also very open to knowing that you don’t have all the answers.